What No One Tells You About a Destination Wedding in Riviera Maya

 Hidden costs are not the only thing couples underestimate when planning a destination wedding.
 One of the biggest factors behind the overall experience is something no one can fully control — the weather.

-One of the most overlooked parts of planning a destination wedding is the weather.
+One of the most overlooked parts of planning a destination wedding in Riviera Maya is the weather.

 In Riviera Maya and other tropical wedding destinations, conditions can shift quickly — even when the forecast looks perfect days before the event.